 years ago so I figured it was time to clock another.
 I drove down

 to Kentville, Nova Scotia last month, where Andrew lives and works,

-and sat down with him again, just inside the place where the wall
+and sat down with him again right next to the place where the wall

 cordoning off his office used to sit (it came down about a decade

-two decades he's won more than 50 citations for excellence in book
+Over the past two decades he's won more than 50 citations for

-design from Canada's Alcuin Society.
-His essay collection Smoke
+excellence in book design from Canada's Alcuin Society.
+His essay